Jefferson County School District 251

 Jefferson County School District 251 is a school district headquartered in Rigby, Idaho.

+It is mostly in Jefferson County.
+In addition to Rigby, the district includes Lewisville, Menan, and Roberts.
+It is also partially in Madison County.

 History

 In 2015, the district had 5,106 students.
 In 2019, that number was up to 5,901.
 Luke O'Roark of the Post Register wrote in 2019 that the district is "one of the fastest growing school districts in the area."

 Lisa Sherick served as superintendent until 2019.
 In 2019, Chad Martin became the superintendent.

-In addition to Rigby, the district includes Lewisville, Menan, and Roberts.

 2021 shooting

 On May 6, 2021, Rigby Middle School was the site of a school shooting that left two students and an adult injured.
 A female sixth-grader was taken into custody.
 In response, Governor of Idaho Brad Little tweeted, "I am praying for the lives and safety of those involved in today's tragic events.
 Thank you to our law enforcement agencies and school leaders for their efforts in responding to the incident."